SharkBait80/EKSContainerLab/module-4/README.md

 ![View Incompatible Code](/images/module-4/ViewIncompatibleCode-2.jpg)

 6. This is the easy case with .NET Core migrations.
 Analyzing the code at line 188 in file *Program.cs* indicates that the *System.Data.DataTable.AsEnumerable()* function is missing from the *.NET Core 2.x* class library.
-Unfortunately, similar *Rows & Columns* type coding is common-place with enterprise application development.
+Unfortunately, similar *Rows & Columns* type code is common-place with enterprise applications.
 In the next module, we will introduce a fix for this build issue.

 ## Next